 Reception with Regis University President John P. Fitzgibbons, S.J.

 A reception with the president at Sports Authority Field at Mile High!
-A chance to meet Regis University President Father Fitzgibbons, and Student Body President Grant Robbins.
+A chance to meet Regis University President Father Fitzgibbons and our Student Body President.

 **To plan accordingly, the orientation staff needs to know the number of guests attending the Thursday evening reception at Sports Authority Field.
 This event is intended for the student and parents only.
-Please make alternative arrangements for other guests and return the RSVP Reply Card by August 1.
-If you have any questions or special needs, please contact us at 303.458.3505**.
+Please make alternative arrangements for other guests and register online by July 30th.
+If you have any questions or special needs, please contact us at 303.458.3505.**